MichelleRahman21/capstone-backend-michelle/README.md

 - `POST /books`: accept JSON and create a book from it, then respond with the created book.

-Our API we'll need more functionality than the previous example.
+Our API will need more functionality than the previous example.
 Nonetheless, we'll utilize a lot of the same patterns.
 For example, what were those `req` and `res` parameters exactly?